Peter Seeberger

-Peter H. Seeberger (born 1966, in Nuremberg) is a German chemist.
+Peter H. Seeberger (born 1966 in Nuremberg) is a German chemist known for his work in glycomics and automated carbohydrate synthesis.
+He is a director at the Max Planck Institute of Colloids and Interfaces in Golm, near Potsdam.

 Biography

 Seeberger studied chemistry at the University of Erlangen-Nuremberg.
-He completed his Ph.D. in biochemistry in 1995 as a Fulbright scholar at the University of Colorado at Boulder.
-After being a post-doctoral fellow at Sloan Kettering Institute for Cancer Research in New York, he became assistant professor at Massachusetts Institute of Technology (MIT) in 1998, where he was promoted to Firmenich Associate Professor of Chemistry in 2002.
+He completed his PhD in biochemistry in 1995 as a Fulbright scholar at the University of Colorado Boulder.
+After a postdoctoral fellowship at the Sloan Kettering Institute for Cancer Research in New York City, he joined the Massachusetts Institute of Technology (MIT) in 1998 as an assistant professor.
+In 2002 he was promoted to Firmenich Associate Professor of Chemistry.